 If your claim is rejected, then you have to appeal.
 Usually, an insurer denies a compensation claim if they find your accident doesn’t align with their policy or there are errors in the claim.
 You will be provided with an explanation letter regarding why your claim isn’t accepted.

 In both cases, you should consult with a car accident lawyer.
-The attorney will find and sort out the problems with your claim, ensuring that you receive the compensation to which you’re entitled.
+The attorney will find and sort out the problems with your claim.
+And ensuring that you receive the compensation to which you’re entitled.

 But what if the amount of money the at-fault driver’s insurance company offers is much lower than you expect, or your claim is denied?
 The other insurance company is almost always going to offer you less than you rightly deserve.